Investing in Index Funds

 The other thing to consider is what you want to do after retiring.
 If you plan to travel in luxury then you’ll need more money than you would if you plan to garden and read books after you stop working.

 Every one of us will have a different perspective on retirement, and understanding that is just as important as understanding the financial mechanics.
-Retire a millionaire if you can, but having that in the bank isn’t the only important issue for retirees.
+Save on!

 The Writer & Editor